 The absence of ground truth or authoritative data sets on bicycle infrastructure is a challenge-not only for bicycle planners and researchers, but for anyone attempting to assess data quality.
 Without validation data, data quality assessment cannot be fully automated.
 Moreover, given the fragmented, low-quality nature of many actual bicycle networks, it is often impossible to distinguish in an automated way whether a poor performance of a data quality metric is due to low data quality or due to low quality of the infrastructure itself.
 For these reasons, BikeDNA does not issue any final verdict about the quality of the analyzed data sets.
-Rather, it allows for exploring different characteristics of the data which, in combination with local knowledge, can help make a better-informed assessment of the data quality and potential limitations to the data usability.
+Rather, it allows for exploring different characteristics of the data quality and potential limitations to the data usability.
 As pointed out by Brovelli et al. (2017) and Ferster et al. (2020), local knowledge of both on-the-ground conditions and OSM mapping norms is crucial for verification and interpretation of quality assessments.
 Accordingly, BikeDNA emphasizes the relevance of local knowledge for any kind of planning or research process.